Dee-Sol/algorithms/README.md

  Implementation of the Median Maintenance algorithm using "heaps" data structure.
 The algorithm maintains a running median of an input array by breaking it up into a MIN heap and a MAX heap.

+ ### Scheduling Algorithm

+ A simple greedy algorithm for scheduling tasks with varying priorities and duration.
+The algorithm minimizes weighted sum of completion times and allows for a choice of the minimization method - either on the basis of a task's ratio (priority/duration) or its relative difference (priority - duration).

  ### QuickSort Algorithm

  Implementation of QuickSort algorithm.
 It allows for a choice of the pivot element, including implementation of Randomized QuickSort (Median-of-Three pivoting).
 Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of the number of element swaps needed to sort the array.